Internet and its Services

 Step 5: Save your preferences.

 To access/exchange a large amount of data such as software, audio clips, video clips, text files, other documents, etc., we need internet services.
-You must use an Internet service in order to connect to the Internet.
+You must use an Internet service to connect to the Internet.
 Data can be sent from Internet servers to your machine via Internet service.
 Some of the commonly used internet services are :

 - Communication Services